samarkhatiwala/tmm/models/current/mitgchem/README.txt

 data.gchem
 data.dic (for using pkg/dic)

-TMM interface files:
-external_forcing_mitgchem_dic.c
-mitgchem_copy_data.F
-mitgchem_diagnostics.F
-mitgchem_ini.F
-mitgchem_model.F
-mitgcm_stubs.F
-TMM_MITGCHEM_DIAGS.h
-mitgchem.h
-landsource.F
-DIC_OPTIONS_TMM.h
-Note: DIC_OPTIONS_TMM.h is the same as DIC_OPTIONS.h but with the Fortran-style comments and #include statements (except for #include "PACKAGES_CONFIG.h") commented out.
-The build process generates it automatically using the script stripFortranComments.sh.
-This isn't the most robust solution so if you run into problems trying doing it manually.

 The following source files are needed from the main MITgcm source tree.
-Of these only SIZE.h, PTRACERS_SIZE.h and dic_biotic_forcing.F need to be modified (as described below) and are supplied here.
+Of these only SIZE.h, PTRACERS_SIZE.h and dic_biotic_forcing.F need to be modified (as described below) and are supplied in src/.
 The rest are used without change by setting the path to the top level of the MITgcm source in Makefile.

 pkg/dic: